gillohner/pubky-iCalendar-research/prototype-implementation-scope.md

 - Set up local Environment (Set up Nexus locall, local Homeserver with example Documents to test indexing in development, etc)
+- Getting familiar with existing architecture
-- Add new Pubky App Types to Nexus
+- Add new Pubky App Types
 - Set up Indexing analog to other types
+- JCal Parsing logic
+- Testing of Endpoints
+- Endpoint-filters using PubkyAppTags

 ```
 Note: Personal unfamiliarity with Rust and Nexus makes it hard to know how realistic this scope is.
+Could potentially be shorter but making sure the integration is robust is a priority to me
 ```

 ### Calky PWA (~2 weeks)